Proposal and Budget Note Boilerplates

 represent how the University proposes, reports and accounts for expenses.
 Supplementary

 budget information is for proposal evaluation only.
-Expenses will be accounted for
+Expenses will be invoiced and

 Federal grant proposals require that any communication costs included as direct charges to the grant be specifically mentioned in the budget.
 Coverage of the use of a cell phone must specifically be mentioned.
 The following paragraph would be appropriate in budget notes or budget justification:

 Direct charges for communications costs include telephone and fax line charges, cell phone charges (if appropriate), postage for regular, air, and express mail, and other data or document transmission costs.